doecode/server/README.md

 returned if the determination cannot be made or the project does not exist or is otherwise inaccessible.

+GET /services/metadata/autopopulate/yaml?repo={URL}

+As above, but returns YAML.

 POST /services/metadata

 Store a given metadata JSON to the DOECode persistence layer in an incomplete or pending status.
 The resulting JSON information is returned as the JSON object "metadata", including the generated unique IDs as appropriate if the operation was successful.
+Record is placed in the "Saved" work flow.

+POST /services/metadata/yaml

+Takes in JSON format metadata information, and returns that information in the YAML format.
+Does not persist any data.

+POST /services/metadata/publish

+Store the metadata information to the DOECode persistence layer with a "Published" work flow.
+JSON is returned as with the "Saved" service above, and this record is marked as available to the DOECode search output services.

 POST /services/metadata/submit

 Post the metadata to OSTI, attempt to register a DOI if possible, and persist the information on DOECode.
 If workflow validations pass, the JSON will be returned with appropriate unique identifier information and DOI values posted in the JSON object "metadata".
+Data is placed in "Published" state.

 POST /services/validation